Discover the history and culture that made Tucson the place it is today.

 Ethnographic Storeroom - A peek into one of the museum's storerooms, featuring historic and more contemporary items such as textiles, kachina dolls, and smaller materials from all over the world.

 Archaeology Lab - Learn about laboratory research procedures-the equally important counterpart to field excavation.
-See computer models and reconstructions, as well as learn how artifacts are catalogued and used as research tools.
+See computer models and reconstructions, as well as learn how artifacts are cataloged and used as research tools.

 Attendees: Because the storerooms are cramped with narrow walkways, the museum can accommodate only 15 people at one time.
 If more than 15 people are interested, staff will split into small groups or make other arrangements to accommodate group size.